Religion in Canada: Modern Paganism

 Census data showed Modern Paganism grew by 281 per cent between 1991 and 2001, making it the fastest growing religion in Canada during that decade.

-Neo-Druidism
+Druidry

+Druidry in Canada encompasses a variety of groves and seed groups affiliated with major Druid organizations.

 In Neo-Druid history a notable community was the Reformed Druids of North America, one of whose four founders was Canadian, which served both the US Druid community and the Canadian Druid community.
 Neo-Druidism largely spread in Canada through the Ancient Order of the Druids during the 19th century.

 Irreligion

 Irreligious Canadians include atheists, agnostics, and humanists.
 The surveys may also include those who are spiritual, deists, and pantheists.
+According to Ontario Consultants on Religious Tolerance, among those estimated 4.9 million Canadians of no religion, an estimated 1.9 million would specify atheist, 1.8 million would specify agnostic, and 1.2 million humanist.

-In 1991 they made up 12.3% of the Canadian population.
-In the 2001 census this number increased to 16.2% and increased again in 2011 to 23.9%.
-Some non-religious Canadians have formed associations, such as the Humanist Association of Canada, Toronto Secular Alliance or the Centre for Inquiry Canada, as well as a number of University Campus Groups.
+In 1991 the irreligious made up 12.3% of the Canadian population.
+The 2021 Canadian census reported that 34.6% of Canadians declare no religious affiliation, which is up from 23.9% in the 2011 Canadian census and 16.5% in the 2001 Canadian census.

+Some non-religious Canadians have formed associations, such as the Humanist Association of Canada, Mouvement laïque québécois, Toronto Secular Alliance or the Centre for Inquiry Canada, as well as a number of University Campus Groups.

+Non-Christian religions

+Canada’s largest religion and majority religion has been Christianity since its foundation as a nation.
+Christians represent 53.3% of the population as of the 2021 census.
+However there has been significant growth in minority religions particularly Islam, Hinduism, and Sikhism.
+Canadians following Indigenous Spirituality has also seen some growth in the last 30 years.
+Indigenous spirituality has grown from 29,820 in 2001 to 80,690 in 2021.
+The rise can be explained by the abolishment of residential schools (last one closing in 1996 in Saskatchewan) and the freedom for Indigenous peoples to follow their ancestral faiths.
+Indigenous people following Christianity fell from 62% to 47% between 2011 and 2021.
+Indigenous spirituality has at the same time increased by 25% during the same time period suggesting a transition in faith.